Lower Skilled Workers

 They have committed to expanding the pilot scheme for seasonal workers in agriculture which will be quadrupled in size to 10,000 places.
 The UK also enjoys youth mobility arrangements with eight countries and territories which results in around 20,000 young people coming to the UK each year.
 Both routes will provide employers with further ongoing flexibility in employing individuals into lower-skilled roles.

-Related Topics: Highly Skilled Workers, UK immigration point-based system
+Related Topics: Lower Skilled Workers, Highly Skilled Workers, UK immigration point-based system